loopstick/Mechatronics-CCA-Spring-2018/README.md

 # Mechatronics-Spring-2017
-Mechatronics at California College of the Arts, Spring 2017
+Mechatronics at California College of the Arts, Spring 2017 This page is the syllabus

-This repository contains everything regarding this course such as homework assignments, useful guides, and code.

-This page is the syllabus

 * Title: Mechatronics (Graduate Design)